-We have operating leases for our facilities, which have remaining terms ranging from 1 to 10 years.
+We have operating leases for our facilities, which have remaining terms ranging from 1 to 5 years.
 Most of our leases do not have an option to extend the lease period beyond the stated term unless the new term is agreed to by both parties.
 They also do not have an early termination clause included.
 Our operating lease agreements do not contain any material restrictive covenants.
 Some of our operating lease agreements contain variable payment provisions that provide for rental increases based on consumer price indices.
 The change in rent expense resulting from changes in these indices are included within variable rent.

 We also have finance leases for equipment which have remaining terms ranging from 1 to 3 years.
 These lease agreements are for general office equipment with a 5-year useful life.
 These lease agreements do not have an option to extend the lease beyond the stated terms nor do they have an early termination clause.
 These lease agreements do not have any variable payment provisions included.
-The finance lease costs consist of interest expense and amortization, and are included primarily in selling, general and administrative expense in our consolidated statements of operations.
+The finance lease costs consist of interest expense and amortization, and are included primarily in selling, general and administrative expense in our consolidated statement of operations.
+The finance lease ROU assets are included within the other non-current assets line item of the consolidated balance sheets.
+The current and long-term portion of the ROU lease liabilities are included within the accrued and other current liabilities and other long-term liabilities line items of the consolidated balance sheets, respectively.

 The discount rate for both our operating and finance leases was not readily determinable in the specific lease agreements.
 As a result, our incremental borrowing rate was used as the discount rate when establishing the ROU assets and corresponding lease liabilities.
-As of June 30, 2021, we had no operating or finance leases that have not yet commenced.
+As of September 30, 2021, we had no operating or finance leases that have not yet commenced.